matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 3. After the ZKChain validates the tx, it includes it into its priority queue.
 Once the operator executes this transaction on L2, the `mintValue` of the baseToken will be minted on L2.
 The `derivedL2GasPrice(...) * gasUsed` will be given to the operator’s balance.
 The other funds can be routed either of the following way:

 If the transaction is successful, the `request.l2Value` will be minted on the `request.l2Contract` address (it can potentially transfer these funds within the transaction).
 The rest are minted to the `request.refundRecipient` address.
 In case the transaction is not successful, all of the base token will be minted to the `request.refundRecipient` address.
-These are the same rules as for the zkSync Era.
+These are the same rules as for the ZKsync Era.

 **_Diagram of the L1→L2 transaction flow on L1 for direct user calls, the baseToken can be ETH or an ERC20:_**